-Marin Thomas is the author of more than thirty western romances, and I’m very happy to spread the word about her first Women’s Fiction title — THE PROMISE OF FORGIVENESS (Berkeley/NAL) – which was released March 1.
-Seeing as Marin played NCAA basketball for the University of Arizona Lady Wildcats, this season of college basketball Madness is the perfect time to talk about her new book, how she came to writing, who influenced her, and what she learned from parenting that guides her writing.
+Marin Thomas is the author of more than thirty western romances, and her first Women’s Fiction title — THE PROMISE OF FORGIVENESS (Berkeley/NAL) – was released March 1.
+Seeing as Marin played NCAA basketball for the University of Arizona Lady Wildcats, this season of college basketball Madness is the perfect time to talk about her new book, how she came to writing and who influenced her.
 Meet Marin:

 What have you learned from parenting, or from your own parents, that you bring to your work as writer?